Kew Town Providenciales

-Historically, Providenciales was split into two islands, with a channel running through the main Blue Hills access road.
-Due to this fact, Kew Town is prone to extensive flooding during heavy rains and hurricanes.
+Historically, Providenciales was nearly split into two islands, with Cheshire Hall Creek approaching low elevation marshland near the Kew Town and Thompson Cove areas.
+Because of this, Kew Town is prone to extensive flooding during heavy rains and hurricane storm surge.

 Kew Town’s name has town appended to distinguish it from the farming village of Kew on North Caicos.